It is a gallbladder removal procedure performed primarily to treat gallstones.

 Gallstones have several risk factors such as age, ethnicity, obesity, and sex.
 They are more common among women since estrogen contains cholesterol.

 A patient can develop and accumulate gallstones without realizing it.
 Symptoms usually appear when stones begin to block the bile ducts or there is already an infection.

-Some of these symptoms include abdominal pain, fever, indigestion, itchy skin, loss of appetite and jaundice (yellowing of the skin and eyes).
+These symptoms include abdominal pain, fever, indigestion, itchy skin, loss of appetite, and jaundice (yellowing of the skin and eyes).

 A person can undergo gallbladder removal surgery with hardly any problem with digestion.